 I recently came across a chronology I’d created years ago, documenting my assignments and temporary duty (TDY) assignments.
-I the process of converting it into a more up-to-date document format, I found myself going back to some of my old journals to confirm and clarify certain memories associated with those trips.
+In the process of converting it into a more up-to-date document format, I found myself going back to some of my old journals to confirm and clarify certain memories associated with those trips.

-Until I involuntarily transfered to Brooks in 1985, it wasn’t bad and, for the most part I enjoyed what I did or at least didn’t mind too much.
+Until I was involuntarily transferred to Brooks in 1985, it wasn’t bad and, for the most part I enjoyed what I did or at least didn’t mind too much.
 Then, at ’06th, the general incompetence and complacency that I saw all around me really began to eat at me.
 My missions invariably had problems due to inadequate coordination, support, and equipment.
 The disruption training missions almost never included the people I was supposed to be training in that role.
 I was deployed a portion of every month I was there, to include the month I left.
 I saw my year there as a complete cluster-fuck.

 There were some good missions too.
 The trip to Norway was quite a unique adventure and I postponed a planned leave to do it.
 I enjoyed supporting that Colorado Air National Guard unit in Central Enterprise 88.
 The trip to Denmark was fun and going to Berlin was definitely a high point.
 Even the trips to Belgium were interesting, despite the numerous problems I encountered.
-There were a lot of problems with the mission to Spain but I enjoyed my free time and the day I spent watching the A-10’s in action at the range..
+There were a lot of problems with the mission to Spain but I enjoyed my free time and the day I spent watching the A-10’s in action at the range was exhilarating.

 However, most of the missions were tedious and often plagued with problems.
 There was one period where I seemed to be on the road on a different mission.
 I’d be back long enough to do laundry, repack, file my travel voucher, and pick up a new set of orders.
 That sucked.
-Toward the end of the tour it was hard to keep openly expressing my dissatisfaction and frustration.
-Soon after I got promoted to E-7, the attitude started to show itself more.
+Toward the end of the tour I found it hard to keep from openly expressing my dissatisfaction and frustration.
+Soon after I got promoted to E-7, my attitude started to show itself more.
 The promotion further removed me into more managerial duties and away from the parts of the job I used to enjoy.
 I’ve always enjoyed being a technician; I sucked at management.

 The promotion did have a silver lining in that I had more of a voice in where I’d go next.
-I knew who was due to move and I could pick my next assignment.
-Hawaii would be a good place for a final assignment.
-At first the 24th was great and it was great to reconnect with people from the old 6905th and to get involved in new up and coming missions.
+I knew who was due to move and I could more or less pick my next assignment.
+I thought Hawaii would be a good place for a final assignment.
+At first the ’24th was great and it was great to reconnect with people from the old 6905th and to get involved in new up and coming missions.
 It was there that I found that I enjoyed working with computers.

 There seemed to be damned few times that I really felt that I was contributing to something greater or a part of something historical.
 The monitor of the evacuation of Saigon stands out.
-Being in Berlin the same month as the Wall was coming down was memorable too.
+Being in Berlin during the same month as the Wall was coming down was memorable too.
 The disruption training mission, when it first started, was fun and interesting but it began to lose its allure after a few years and I eventually lost nearly all interest in doing it.